f4exb/sdrangel/plugins/channelrx/udpsink/readme.md

 <h3>11: Audio volume</h3>

-Volume of the audio feedback (when se with button 12.2).
+Volume of the audio feedback (when set with button 12.2).

 <h3>12: Gain</h3>